kevroletin/web-game-doc/README.markdown

 I. INTRODUCTION
 ===============
-SMALLWORLDS is JSON-based client-server application.
+SMALLWORLD is JSON-based client-server application.
 Details are yet to be revealed.

 II.
 UNDOCUMENTED FEATURES
 =========================